 Potential applications for this new discovery move from photovoltaics to space technology, setting a unique precedent in the world of sustainable energy.
 Thanks to the new design, even areas with limited light exposure could benefit from the use of solar panels.

 We just have to wait for the project to attract the attention of business partners of a certain level.
-If the game is worth the candle, we may very soon be seeing honeycomb panels on the roofs of large corporations.
+If the game is worth the candle, we may very soon see honeycomb panels on the roofs of large companies.

 A big step towards a much more sustainable industry.